atul-atul/atul-atul.github.io/docs/_posts/2024-08-13-About-Learning.md

 Regular/ continuous learning is better and long lasting than sporadic high intensity sessions.
 I never pulled an all nighter for studying.
 Sometimes people do such sessions for exams/ vocational trainings.
 Remember those preparation leaves before engineering exams?
 But it seems the benefits are not long lasting.
 Learning something new just before exam does not help.
 That time is better spent on revision.

 State of panic is not conducive.
-But there are some studies which say you if you need to take quick decisions, having a sense of mild physical stress/ anxiety helps- you want (not need urgently) to go to washroom, you are feeling a little cold, etc. Perhaps evolution comes into play here*.
+But there are some studies which say that if you need to take quick decisions, having a sense of mild physical stress/ anxiety helps- you want (not need urgently) to go to washroom, you are feeling a little cold, etc. Perhaps evolution comes into play here*.

 Rephrase the content and reflect the feeling.
 That is how Stephen R. Covey says you should practise the communication habit (seek first to understand then to be understood) in his book Seven Habits of Highly Effective People (one of the 2-3 self-help books I liked).
 The same advice is good for learning.
 Learning is better when you use your own words and terminologies for concepts.
 Of course, once you have learned those concepts it is better to use the actual domain terminologies because of losses in translation.